 - We have the capacity to track the lifetime value (LTV) of any customer that has created an account.

 - The call center operators have access to the customer accounts.

 - Two customers phone in simultaneously.
-Mary, a loyal, return customer with a high LTV and Donald, who has created an account, but has a low LTV.
+Mary, a loyal, return customer with a high LTV and Donald, has created an account but has a low LTV.
 Analytics also show Mary’s different fields of interest.
 Both want refunds on items of the same value.

 - In a situation where the call center employees are not empowered and don’t have client data the following may occur:

-- Donald, along with lower LTV customers get through first.
+- Donald, along with lower LTV customers gets through first.
 Their issues are resolved, but Mary feels betrayed by the lack of service and you lose a high LTV client.

 - With no information on the clients, or by employees not acting proactively the disgruntled customers are left unsatisfied and some vent their anger online, turning away potential new customers.

-- The call centers attempts to resolve the client’s issues, but the severity and type of issues weren’t tracked.
+- The call center attempts to resolve the client’s issues, but the severity and type of issues weren’t tracked.
 Many casual clients feel annoyed at the unwanted calls.

 - In contrast an empowered and informed call center staff will most likely lead to the following: